How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 These negative emotions can stay with us for a long time.
 But before we can begin to overcome them and let them go, we need to understand what they are and how they affect us.

-Guilt and shame are two very different emotions that are often confused.
 Guilt is a heavy feeling we get in the pit of our stomachs when we know we’ve done something wrong.

 Guilt is probably one of the strongest emotions that we experience when we cheat.
 It can become so overwhelming that it can lead to depression and anxiety.